 The “Dirty Dozen” has a reference list of the top 12 most sprayed foods, the ones you really need to watch out for.

 Remember the list when it comes to buying produce.
-Any foods that are on the “Dirty Dozen” list should be bought organic.
+Any foods that are on the “Dirty Dozen” list you should buy organic.

 Learn more about what you should and shouldn’t be eating in the Gut Psychology Mastery Course.
 The course will guide you through how foods are impacting your mood and how to eat to improve your mental health and overall health.